emaphp/backbone.prism/README.md

 ```

 <br/>
-The listener component defines a receiver callback using the *comply* method.
-Both *command* and *comply* are implemented in *Backbone.Radio.Commands*.
+The listener component defines a receiver callback using the *on* method.
+Channels also include the *request* and *reply* methods.

 <br/>
 ```javascript